 - Temporary Shelters

-In addition to providing its own line of specialty hook and loop materials, Halco is a Select Converter for 3M’s fastening materials and adhesive tape systems and often partners with 3M to provide very specific industry relevant technologies that meet the unique needs of the medical market.
+In addition to providing its own line of specialty hook and loop materials, Halco is a Preferred Converter for 3M’s fastening materials and adhesive tape systems and often partners with 3M to provide very specific industry relevant technologies that meet the unique needs of the medical market.

 Manufacturers of isolation gowns need soft, conformable materials that adhere well to non-woven and plastic materials.
 Importantly, the fastening materials used must be soft, thin and conformable so that they are comfortable to use as a closure system in isolation gowns.
 They must also be compatible with industry sterilization processes, use medical-grade adhesives and avoid the use of natural rubber latex.
 Ultimately, the isolation gowns that are manufactured must meet AAMI PB70 requirements.

 To meet the need for closure systems for isolation gowns, Halco has selected 3M’s 7337 Low Profile Loop Fastener to be mated with 3M’s 7336 Low Profile Hook Fastener.
 Both of these products are ideally suited to the closure and attachment system needs of disposable isolation gowns and related products, like medical drapes.

 Isolation gowns must be sterilized during the manufacturing and assembly process before they can be used by first responders and in health care facilities.
 There are two effective ways to do this.
 The first method is to expose the gowns in an enclosed chamber to an ethylene oxide gas in combination with steam or CO2.
 This is known as EtO sterilization.
 Learn More.